sean-pj/AirMate/README.md

-# WeatherStation
+# Air Mate
-Indoor and Outdoor Weather Station.
-Monitors Indoor air quality, temperature and humidity using sensors.
+Automated air quality monitor and control system.
+Monitors indoor air quality, temperature and humidity using sensors.
 Also monitors outdoor weather data from the Open-Mateo API.
 Reactively turns on a servo motor, to turn a fan on and off in response to this data.
 # Technical Specifications
 ## Hardware